 If you ever have any questions about the schedule, activities, bus route, or anything else, please feel free to stop by our main office, give us a call, or send us an email.
 We enjoy having open lines of communications with families so that we can best meet the needs of all of our participants and create a positive experience.

 To register a child to participate, all you need to do is completely fill out the registration form, and return it to The Neighborhood House along with your deposit.
-You can drop it off in person (we always love the chance to say “Hello”), email the form to firstname.lastname@example.org or fax to 276-5655 (deposit can be submitted via mail or over the phone), or mail it to The Neighborhood House, PO Box 332, NEH, ME 04662.
-Our 2017 registration materials will be available in April.
+You can drop it off in person (we always love the chance to say “Hello”), email the form to email@example.com or fax to 276-5655 (deposit can be submitted via mail or over the phone), or mail it to The Neighborhood House, PO Box 332, NEH, ME 04662.
+Click here for our 2017 Registration Form.

 As is the case with everything, we aim for our summer offerings for kids to be easy-going, and stress free.
 We do our absolute best to keep our fees as low as possible.
 In fact, the “full price” does not actually cover the true cost of having each participant attend.